-Artificial intelligence can give marketers superpowers, especially when it comes to digital advertising.
+Artificial intelligence can give marketers superpowers, especially when it comes to AI in advertising.

 AI-powered tools and technologies have the ability to make ads more intelligent and more human at scale.
 It’s an outcome Google calls “one of advertising’s most-sought goals.”

 In fact, there are four powerful ways you can start using AI in your advertising today.

 Albert is an AI marketing platform for the enterprise that drives fully autonomous digital marketing campaigns.

 The platform’s capabilities include autonomous media buying, as well as AI-powered ad testing and optimization.

 Albert’s system makes purchasing decisions “based on widespread multivariate testing of audiences, bids, keywords, targeting, domains and placements” across Google Ads, Facebook, and Instagram—to name a few.

 The system automates purchasing, bid adjustment, and campaign activity structure to deliver fully optimized ad campaigns without human involvement.

 2. Writing More Effective Ads

 Most marketers leave ad copywriting to the last minute, preferring to focus on ad targeting and placement across digital channels.